ffanzhang/vim-airline-stopwatch/README.md

 ```

 ## Viewing time splits
-- each time split will create an entry on the statusline.
+- each time split will create an entry on the status line.
 If there are
-too many splits that overflow the statusline, use the type :messges to view
+too many splits that overflow the status line, type :messges in vim to view
 the splits.
 Note the final stop time is not included in messages.
 The
 rationale is stop() is actually pause() in disguise :)
 ```